 Goldstar Software Utilities: GSSync

-Pervasive-to-Any Replication and Data Exporting Tool
+PSQL-to-Any Replication and Data Exporting Tool

 - Data Dictionary Files: DDF's are the most common source metadata, as they are included with many applications.
 Using DDF's is quick and easy.